harvard-edtech/caccl-deploy/README.md

-  images [options]   list the most recent available ECR images for an app stack [options]    diff, deploy, or delete the app's AWS resources restart [options]  no changes; just force a restart release [options]  release a new version of an app exec [options]     execute a one-off task using the app image connect [options]  connect to an app's peripheral services (db, redis, etc) schedule [options] create a scheduled task using the app image
+  images [options]   list the most recent available ECR images for an app stack [options]    diff, deploy, or delete the app's AWS resources restart [options]  no changes; just force a restart exec [options]     execute a one-off task using the app image connect [options]  connect to an app's peripheral services (db, redis, etc) schedule [options] create a scheduled task using the app image